Shouree/storm-http-framework/doc/03-Library_Reference/01-Standard_Library/04-Containers.md

 ## Queue

-The type `Queue<T>` is queue of elements of the type `T`.
+The type `core.Queue<T>` is queue of elements of the type `T`.
 Dynamically grows to fit the elements, but does not automatically shrink.

 It has the following members: